 Understanding the context behind your turnover is essential in finding ways to address it and reduce it.

 Your restaurant turnover rate cheat sheet

 Finding the right people to work at your restaurant is difficult—that’s why the industry-wide turnover rate is as high as it is.
+With the current hospitality labor crisis at its peak, it’s key to understand the ins and outs of your hiring process and employee retention.
 When you know your restaurant’s turnover rate, however, you’re better equipped to combat it.

 Calculate your turnover rate over various periods of time to track progress.
 If you notice that your turnover is getting out of hand, implement changes to lower it.
 Praise staff for a job well done, employ tactics to keep them engaged and ask for feedback to keep turnover in check.

 If you’re looking to get a deeper understanding of your restaurant’s performance, talk to one of our experts to find out how our one-stop restaurant platform can help.